JackFrancis2357/Minerva_Fitness_Application/replit.md

-✓ Implemented weekly goal specification with predefined options and custom input ✓ Created new weekly workout template with 7-day schedule display ✓ Enhanced JavaScript for dynamic form behavior and validation ✓ Added fallback logic for reliable weekly plan generation ✓ Updated application architecture to support both single and weekly workout modes
+✓ Implemented weekly goal specification with predefined options and custom input ✓ Created new weekly workout template with 7-day schedule display ✓ Enhanced JavaScript for dynamic form behavior and validation ✓ Added robust fallback logic for reliable weekly plan generation ✓ Updated application architecture to support both single and weekly workout modes ✓ Implemented simple weekly generator as primary solution for reliability ✓ Added comprehensive error handling and timeout management ✓ Prioritized consistent user experience over AI-powered features

 The application is designed as a simple, self-contained web service that can be easily deployed to various hosting platforms without external database dependencies.